 Corporate income tax (CIT) rates

-A flat CIT rate of 25% applies to net taxable income.
+A flat CIT rate of 25% applies to net taxable income up to fiscal year 2019.

 Public company discount

-Public companies that satisfy a minimum listing requirement of 40% and certain other conditions are entitled to a tax discount of 5% off the standard rate, providing an effective tax rate of 20%.
+Public companies that satisfy a minimum listing requirement of 40% and certain other conditions are entitled to a tax discount of 5% off the standard rate, providing an effective tax rate of 20% for fiscal year up to 2019.
+Starting fiscal year 2020, the discount will be 3% off the standard rate, providing an effective tax rate of 19% for fiscal year 2020-2021 and 17% for fiscal year 2022 onwards.

 Small company discount

-Small enterprises (i.e. corporate taxpayers with an annual turnover of not more than 50 billion rupiah [IDR]) are entitled to a 50% tax discount of the standard rate, which is imposed proportionally on taxable income on the part of gross turnover up to IDR 4.8 billion.
+Small enterprises (i.e. corporate taxpayers with an annual turnover of not more than IDR 50 billion) are entitled to a 50% tax discount of the standard rate, which is imposed proportionally on taxable income on the part of gross turnover up to IDR 4.8 billion.
 Certain enterprises with gross turnover of not more than IDR 4.8 billion are subject to final income tax at 0.5% of turnover.

 Final income tax